 During a trip to Maui in late September, some of our group set out on a couple of hikes that were, simply, marvelous.
-There are countless hiking trails on the Valley Isle, but the Waihee Ridge Trail and the Waiakoa Loop Trail were selected for a couple of important reasons that all visitors should bear in mind when making a plan for hiking in Hawaii.
+There are countless hiking trails on the Valley Isle, but the Waihee Ridge Trail and the Waiakoa Loop Trail were chosen as our hiking destinations in Maui for a couple of important reasons that all visitors should bear in mind when making a plan for hiking in Hawaii.

 First, both trails are part of the DLNR’s Na Ala Hele trail network.
 They are well-maintained and well-marked.
 We were able to scout the trails online beforehand, and we knew what to expect thanks to the fairly comprehensive overviews provided by the Division of Forestry & Wildlife on the website.

 Second, my Maui companions (Honorable Wife person, her sister and brother-in-law) are experienced hikers.
 The in-laws routinely hike “fourteeners” in Colorado, trails in the Rocky Mountains that climb to an altitude of at least 14,000 feet.
 They know better than to take dangerous risks like venturing off marked trails or setting out unfamiliar and unprepared.
 They know enough to not require rescue while enjoying nature.

 The Waihee Ridge Trail was first up, north of Kahului.
 It is five miles (round trip) and ventures deep into an impossibly lush landscape.
 There are dozens of species of native plants along the trail, and a variety of rare native bird species that more often are heard and not seen (unless you have a keen eye and know what you’re looking for).
 It’s truly a garden paradise.